sebaslogen/resaca/README.md

 # What about dependency injection?
 This library does not influence how your app provides or creates objects so it's dependency injection strategy and framework agnostic.

-With that out of the way here is a suggestion of how to provide objects in combination with this library:
+With that out of the way here are a few suggestions of how to provide objects in combination with this library:
 - When a Composable is used more than once in the same screen with the same input, then the same ViewModel (or business logic object) should be provided in the `rememberscoped` call to maintain consistency between items on the screen.
 This will provide not only the same source of truth for final view states, but also for loading states where the ViewModel exposes the loading state to multiple Composable UI components to have consistent UI.
+- When using the Lazy* family of Composables it is recommended that you use `rememberScoped` outside the scope of Composables created by Lazy constructors (e.g. LazyColumn) because there is a risk that a lazy initialized Composable will be disposed of when it is not visible anymore (e.g. scrolled away) and that will also dispose of the `rememberScoped` object (after a few seconds), this might not be the intended behavior.
+For more info see Compose's [State Hoisting](https://developer.android.com/jetpack/compose/state#state-hoisting).